Preparing on Linux with V4L¶

 Most built-in webcams and USB cameras or webcams are compatible with V4L and should work with this demo application, as long as they support the Motion-JPEG (MJPEG) input compression format.
 If you have V4L installed on your system (see above), this can be verified by running:

-You should now see at least one camera that has the option 'MJPG' (Motion-JPEG, compressed).
+.
 With this command you can also observe the supported input resolutions (width and height) for your specific camera.